 All Property Models (whether these are predefined or custom models) must be located in a subdirectory of the Property Model directory.
-You can go to Tools > Options and the Model directory field displays the default directory.
+You can go to the Options window then on the General tab the Model directory field displays the default directory.